- Area of Edinburgh

 - About me

-I became Classical Music Editor in July 2011, having started as a reviewer in 2007.
+Classical Music Editor since July 2011, starting as a reviewer in 2007.
 This is an all-the-year-round task, but a particularly busy one during the Edinburgh Festivals in August.
-I also write about Ecclesiastical Matters that concern Edinburgh and its Churches.
+I am a reviewer, not a critic, and enjoy describing my overall experience of a concert or event.
+From time to time I write about ecclesiastical matters and general culture that concerns Edinburgh.

 A boarder from the age of eight I was taught to sing by David French in the exquisite Chapel of St Nicholas at Mostyn House School.
 Its famous 37 bell carillon, played by boys, rang out the day's hymn tune on our way into chapel every morning.

 In Loretto's chapel under Edward J. C. Garden, later Professor of Music at Sheffield University, virtually the whole school was the choir.
 The renowned Jean Kennoway Howells taught me to play the viola for the school orchestra.
 I have been a keen follower of classical and church music ever since.
-I first attended Usher Hall Friday evening concerts as long ago as 1960.
-But I am happy to be a reviewer, not a critic, and, therefore, to write about my overall experience of a concert or event.
+I first attended Usher Hall Friday evening concerts as long ago as 1961.